Saint Stanislaus of Jesus and Mary Papczyński (1631-1701)

 After the results of the research conducted by the Cardinal Prefect, Angelus Cardinal Felici, had been presented to Pope John Paul II, the Holy Father gladly accepted the decision of the Sacred Congregation for the Causes of the Saints and ordered that the decree on the Servant of God's heroic virtues be prepared.

 On June 13, 1992, the Holy Father invited the Cardinal Prefect, the relators of the cause, the Secretary of the congregation, and other people who are usually summoned in such circumstances and, in the presence of all gathered with regard to the cause and its result, solemnly announced that:

-Many people report graces obtained through the intercession of Bl.
-Stanislaus.
-So we hope that we will see the Blessed Stanislaus Papczyński raised to the glory of sainhood.
+Many people report graces obtained through the intercession of St. Stanislaus.
+So we hope that we will see the Saint Stanislaus Papczyński raised to the glory of sainhood.
 To a large extent, this depends on our prayers for that intention.

 Gora Kalwaria—The sarcophagus of 1766 which holds the coffin containing the mortal remains of

 It is located in the Church of the Cenacle.

 FROM THE LAST WILL AND TESTAMENT OF ST. STANISLAUS PAPCZYŃSKI